hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

 `kubectl run restafarian --image=$REGISTRY/restafarian-gin:0.0.1 --generator=run-pod/v1 --port=8080`{{execute}}

-Even if you have never used Kubernetes, this command should look fairly similar to the Docker run commands.
+Even if you have never used Kubernetes, this command should look fairly similar to the `docker run` commands.
 Now inspect the installation in progress.

 `kubectl get pods`{{execute}}